dhmunro/dudley/README.md

 order to locate any data array you wrote.
 If you will always read back the entire stream you have written, this is not a very important feature.
-However, a modern simulation may store many terabytes of data, and you very likely will later want to focus on much smaller subsets - if you need to read the entire stream in order to locate the part you want, you won't be happy.
+However, a modern simulation may store many terabytes of data requiring gigabytes of HDF5 metadata, and you very likely will later want to focus on much smaller subsets - if you need to read the entire metadata stream in order to locate the part you want, you won't be happy.
 Dudley lets you design large data layouts that you can access efficiently.
 Since a layout is a human readable text file, Dudley also provides a means to easily share small data sets.

 ## Basic Dudley layout grammar